 Overview

-The Charles & Agnes Kazarian Foundation’s (Kazarian Foundation) core competency is to improve Government Financial Management (GFM) and Government Total Balance Sheet (GTBS) literacy.
+The Charles & Agnes Kazarian Foundation’s (Kazarian Foundation) core competency is to improve Government Financial Performance (GFP) and Government Total Balance Sheet (GTBS) literacy.

-The Kazarian Foundation seeks to educate both key stakeholders and citizens on the importance of GFM and GTBS literacy through conferences, presentations, communications, articles, master classes, and white papers.
+The Kazarian Foundation educates both key stakeholders and citizens on the importance of GFP and GTBS literacy through conferences, presentations, communications, articles, master classes, and white papers.

-“The Kazarian Foundation cares about Government Financial Management because government financial decisions directly affect the probability of debt, currency, and financial crises, which have a disproportionally large impact on society’s most disadvantaged.”
+“The Kazarian Foundation cares about Government Financial Performance because government financial decisions directly affect the probability of debt, currency, and financial crises, which have a disproportionally large impact on society’s most financially vulnerable.

-The Kazarian Foundation’s spending since its founding plus year-end 2022 assets is over a quarter-billion US dollars (US$278 million).
-Year-end 2022 assets were $208 million.
+The Kazarian Foundation’s spending since its founding plus year-end 2023 assets is over a quarter-billion US dollars (US$295 million).
+Year-end 2023 assets were $210 million.

 The Kazarian Foundation has three guiding principles: